tidyverse/tidyverse.org/content/blog/httr2-1-0-0/index.md

 </div>

-There's lots of ways to deal with this sort of data (e.g. for loops or functional programming), httr2 comes with a helper,[`resps_data()`](https://httr2.r-lib.org/reference/resps_successes.html).
-It takes a callback function that retrieves the data for each response then concatenate all the responses back together.
-In this case that means we need to wrap [`resp_body_json()`](https://httr2.r-lib.org/reference/resp_body_raw.html) in a list, so we get one list for each person, rather than one list in total:
+There's lots of ways to deal with this sort of data (e.g. for loops or functional programming) but to make life easier, httr2 comes with its own helper, [`resps_data()`](https://httr2.r-lib.org/reference/resps_successes.html).
+This function takes a callback that retrieves the data for each response, then concatenates all the data into a single object.
+In this case, we need to wrap [`resp_body_json()`](https://httr2.r-lib.org/reference/resp_body_raw.html) in a list, so we get one list for each person, rather than one list in total:

 <div class="highlight">